World Series of Football (1902–03): Results

+Local series

+A parallel tournament for the local New York City championship, taking place on the same days and in the same format as the main tournament, was won by the Olympic Athletic Club.
+The other participants were the Knickerbocker Athletic Club, Mohawk Athletic Club and the St. Peter's Lyceum.

 Legacy

 O'Rourke canceled the event after the 1903 series.
 He was largely disappointed by the lack of attendance at the series.
 The largest crowd over six days was only 2,500, which was for a high school football game.
-Today the uniform worn from Harry Mason from the Syracuse Athletic Club is on display at the Pro Football Hall of Fame.
+Today the uniform worn from Harry Mason from All-Syracuse is on display at the Pro Football Hall of Fame.
 The Orange Athletic Club would evolve into the Orange Tornadoes (and later Newark Tornadoes) of the National Football League in 1929 and 1930.
 Through a series of changing leagues and revivals, the franchise was shuttered after the 1970 season, ending its life as the Orlando Panthers of the Atlantic Coast Football League.
 The Watertown Red & Black still exists today as members of the Empire Football League.